EIA-608

+EIA-608 captioning (green arrow) appears as a series of white lines and dots that flash occasionally, as seen in this animated image.

 EIA-608, also known as line 21 captions or CEA-608, is a standard used for displaying closed captioning (CC) on analog NTSC television broadcasts in the United States, Canada, and Mexico.
 Developed by the now defunct Electronic Industries Alliance (EIA), it allows text such as dialogue and sound effects to be shown on screen to aid deaf or hard of hearing viewers in following television programs.
 EIA-608 was tightly connected to the NTSC broadcasting standard.
 As such, the transition to the digital ATSC standard (or other competing digital standards) in North America has rendered 608 obsolete in active broadcasting.
 Its digital successor, EIA-708 or CTA-708, is intended to take over in areas where ATSC is used.
 As a subtitle format, EIA-608 captioning is classified as a closed, analog, in-band (transmitted inside the video stream), and text-based protocol (the latter contrasts with bitmap images of the caption characters, as seen on DVDs).

 The system works by sending the caption data on a part of the TV signal that viewers aren't intended to see under normal operating conditions, called the vertical blanking interval (VBI).
 When broadcasting NTSC signals, the size of the "image" transmitted is larger than the actual display, creating an area (the VBI) that is intentionally invisible to the viewer.
 The VBI exists as an "imaginary" extended region above the screen (there also exists another section below the screen, but it is not relevant to EIA-608).
 There are many horizontal lines within the invisible regions that can be used for the transmission of non-video data.
 Line 21 was selected for "transmission, reception, and display of caption data", in addition to generic text information and metadata.